getodk/docs/odkx-src/tables-sample-app-install.rst

 Prerequisites
 ---------------

-Install ODK-X Tables and its prerequisites from the guide :doc:`basics-install`.
+:ref:`Install ODK-X Tables <tables-install>` and its prerequisites from the guide :doc:`basics-install`.

 .. _tables-sample-app-install: